-- Shruthi Shetty, Curriculum Leader - Chemistry,
+- Emma Fox, Curriculum Leader - Science

 Our KS4 Chemistry curriculum aims to continue with the process of building upon and deepening scientific knowledge and understanding of ideas developed in KS3 and earlier key stages.
-Science has changed our lives and is vital to the world's future prosperity, and all students should expect to be taught essential aspects of the knowledge, methods, processes and uses of chemistry.
+Science has changed our lives and is vital to the world's future prosperity, and all students should expect to be taught essential aspects of the knowledge, methods, processes and uses of Chemistry.
 Through developing their body of knowledge and concepts, students will be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
-Students will be encouraged to understand how chemistry can be used to explain what is occurring in the world around them, predict how things will behave, and analyse causes.
+Students will be encouraged to understand how Chemistry can be used to explain what is occurring in the world around them, predict how things will behave, and analyse causes.

-Grade 10 students will complete their studies of the Pearson EDEXCEL 9-1 iGCSE Chemistry specification, a three-year course culminating in two examination papers in May/June 2023.
-This specification is designed to ensure good preparation for students looking to continue to higher education and for those who wish to work in a scientific field.
+Grade 10 students will complete their studies of the Pearson EDEXCEL 9-1 iGCSE Chemistry specification, a three-year course culminating in two examination papers in May/June 2021.
+This specification is designed to ensure good preparation both for students looking to continue to more advanced courses in Chemistry and for those who wish to work in a scientific field.
 This course enables students to develop a wide range of skills from those required for practical and experimental science to analytical, problem solving and mathematical skills.